roeszler/reabook/README.md

 [A live version of the app can be accessed here](https://reabook.herokuapp.com/)

 The ReaBook is a theoretical business in the 'reveal'-estate services industry, matching properties for sale or rent (including office and private living spaces) to those looking for a property solution.
 It's simple business premise is to extend the versatility of the property seeking and viewing process.
+This app is a Promoter and Viewing Appointment Manager.

 ```